charlesbrandt/public/code/version_control/git.md

     git log --follow -p -- file

+### Resoving a conflict

+If you try to pull in changes to a file you've modified locally, Git does not try to do the merge.
+You can check in your changes, but then that results in a branch merge.
+Maybe that's ideal.

+You can also use stash to hide your changes.

+    git stash

+Then to unstash:

+    git stash pop

 ## Running a server

 It's pretty much as simple as having an SSH server running and being able to connect over that.